Intensive Outpatient Program for Teens

-The Intensive Outpatient Program (IOP) is a structured, short term treatment program designed for teens who have begun to struggle in their day to day lives due to mental health, eating disorders or substance abuse.
+The Intensive Outpatient Program (IOP) is a structured, short term treatment program designed for teens who have begun to struggle in their day to day lives due to Eating Disorders, Mental Health, or Substance Abuse.
 A good IOP candidate is still able to function at home and in the community but requires a treatment plan that is more comprehensive than weekly therapy.
-The Intensive Outpatient Program is a Joint Commission accredited program that includes individual therapy, group therapy and family therapy.
-Clients attend treatment at our beautiful, home like facilities three hours per day, three days per week.

 Advantages of Intensive Outpatient

 Intensive Outpatient is a convenient option for teens who are in need of a comprehensive treatment plan but do not want to interrupt their day-to-day activities.
 Teens in the IOP program benefit from the structure that comes with being in intensive therapy while still engaging in their normal daily routine.

 In Intensive Outpatient your teen will attend treatment 3 days per week, 3 hours per day.
 The treatment team will develop a treatment plan for your child that takes into account their particular needs as well as all of their own unique strengths and abilities.
 Individual, group, and family therapies will be individualized based on this treatment plan.

 Your child’s treatment plan at Adolescent Growth is individually tailored to their needs and developed by a team of experts in adolescent mental health.
 This team consists of licensed vocational nurses, licensed clinicians, therapists, group therapists and other trained professionals.
 Your child’s primary therapist will oversee their treatment and coordinate with the other professionals at our facility in order to provide targeted and personalized care.